 Follow pressure canning instructions.

-Be sure to adjust processing according to your altitude.
+Be sure to adjust processing according to your altitude using the chart below.
 For more information, see this altitude adjustments page.

 There you go–now you know how to make stewed tomatoes yourself!